Technologicat/mcpyrate/quasiquotes.md

     del n[some_computed_name]
 ```

+### Quotes, unquotes, and macro expansion

-In an unquote expression inside quoted code, regardless of how many levels of
+**In an unquote expression** inside quoted code, regardless of how many levels of
 quoting are present, macros are always fully expanded, because the purpose of
 an unquote is to interpolate a value.

-Anywhere else in quoted code, macros are **not** expanded by default.
+Anywhere else **in quoted code**, macros are **not** expanded by default.
 Depending on what you want, you can:

  - Just leave them for the expander to handle automatically, *in the use site's context*,
    after the macro using `q` has returned.
 Useful if you hygienically unquote any
-   macro names in the output.
+   macro names in your macro output.

  - Expand them explicitly.
-Use `expander.visit` (`visit_once`, `visit_recursively`),
-   as usual.
-Useful if you want to return a plain AST that has no macro invocations
+See below.
+Useful if you want to return a plain AST that has
-   remaining.
+   no macro invocations remaining.

+### The `expand` family of macros

+There are two main ways to explicitly expand macros: the `expander.visit` method with its sisters (`visit_once`, `visit_recursively`), and the `expand` family of macros defined in `mcpyrate.quotes`.

+#### When to use

+If you want to expand a tree using the macro bindings *from your macro's use site*, you should use `expander.visit` and its sisters.

+If you want to expand a tree using the macro bindings *from your macro's definition site*, you should use the `expand` family of macros.
+You'll most likely want `expandr` or `expand1r`.

+#### Using the `expand` macros

+Beside `q`, `u`, `n`, `a`, `s`, `h`, the `mcpyrate.quotes` module provides a family of macros to expand macros, all named `expand` plus an optional suffix of up to three characters in the order `1rq`.
+All of the `expand` macros have both expr and block modes.

+These macros are convenient when working with quasiquoted code, and with run-time AST values in general.
+The suffixes mean:

+ - `1`: once.
+Expand one layer of macros only.
+ - `r`: at run time.
+Useful for run-time AST values, such as quoted trees.
+ - `q`: quote first.
+Apply `q` first, then the expander.

+The variants **without** `r` simply hook into the expander at macro expansion time of their use site (which is, typically, inside your macro definition).
+This is simple, but it means that if you have defined a quoted `tree`, you can't `expand[tree]` - because at macro expansion time, that `tree` is just the lexical name `tree`, it has no value yet.
+Also, in quasiquoted code, operating at macro expansion time means that unquotes aren't fully processed yet, because they depend on run-time values from the use site of `q`.

+The variants **with** `r`, which stands for *run time*, cover this use case.
+They snapshot the expander bindings at macro expansion time (of their use site), and then delay until run time (of that use site) to perform the actual expansion.
+They behave like calling `expander.visit` (or its sisters), but using the macro bindings from their use site (your macro's definition site).

+Thus, `expandr[tree]` (as well as `expand1r[tree]`) will do the expected thing - i.e. expand the thing the name `tree` refers to at run time when, at run time, the source code line with the `expandr` (respectively `expand1r`) invocation is reached.
+So you can create a quoted `tree`, and then separately expand it, in the context of the macro bindings from your macro definition site.

+When working with quasiquoted code, run-time expansion also has the benefit that any unquoted values will have been spliced in.
+Unquotes operate partly at run time of the use site of `q`.
+They must; the only context that has the user-provided names (where the unquoted data comes from) in scope is each particular use site of `q`, at its run time.
+The quasiquoted tree is only fully ready at run time of the use site of `q`.
+It is then **a run-time AST value** - which is exactly the kind of thing macros work with.

 ## Understanding the quasiquote system

 This section is intended for both users and developers.
 The quasiquote system is probably the most complex part of `mcpyrate`.
 In the words of Matthew Might, [*to understand is to implement*](http://matt.might.net/articles/parsing-with-derivatives/).
+So let's talk about the implementation.

-Whether working with quasiquoted code, or thinking about how the quasiquote system itself works, be **very careful** to avoid conflating different meta-levels.
+Whether working with quasiquoted code, or thinking about how the quasiquote system itself works, one must be **very careful** to avoid conflating different meta-levels.

 Below, let `mymacro` be a macro that uses `q` to build (part of) its output AST.